cicervlvs/Thesis-data/README.md

 - Analysis of the dataset, including visualization and statistical tests, in the [dataprep_oncecoded](scripts/analysis/guapore-mamore) folder.
 - Resulting plots and maps in the [images](scripts/analysis/images) folder.

-I will update the repository with a link to the text of my thesis when it gets published in the Leiden University repository.
+The text of my thesis can be found [here]{https://studenttheses.universiteitleiden.nl/handle/1887/3453814}.